Near Fillmore in Ventura County, California — The American West (Pacific Coastal)

 Also see . . .
 Thesis by Ann Stansell.
 A detailed study of the human loss, 2014.
 (Submitted on September 25, 2018.)

 Categories. • Disasters •

 Credits.
-This page was last revised on September 27, 2018.
+This page was last revised on March 9, 2019.
 This page originally submitted on September 24, 2018, by Craig Baker of Sylmar, California.
-This page has been viewed 43 times since then.
+This page has been viewed 50 times since then and 8 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on September 24, 2018, by Craig Baker of Sylmar, California. • Syd Whittle was the editor who published this page.